shlokalakka/ocaml.org/site/learn/faq.md

 ```ocamltop
 let successor (n) = n + 1;;
 ```
-In fact, parens surrounding the argument may be omitted, so we generally
+In fact, parentheses surrounding the argument may be omitted, so we generally
 write:

 ```ocamltop